-- 1. Screw - 2.
-Remove the socket (together with the bulb) by pulling it out.
+- 1. Screw - Remove the license plate light bulb socket (together with the bulb) by pulling it out.

 - 1. License plate light unit - 2.
 License plate light bulb socket - 3.
 Remove the burnt-out bulb by pulling it out. - 4.
 Insert a new bulb into the socket. - 5.
 Install the socket (together with the bulb) by pushing it in. - 6.
 Install the license plate light unit by installing the screws.